TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 Signatures declare sorts and constructors for terms.
 In Spoofax, terms are used to represent abstract syntax trees.
 The corresponding signature is generated from the constructors in a syntax definition.
-You can find a signature for MiniJava in `reference/src-gen/signatures/*-sig.str`.
+You can find the signature for MiniJava in the files `reference/src-gen/signatures/*-sig.str`.
-It was generated from a syntax definition, which itself is not included in the initial project.
+The signature was generated from a syntax definition, which itself is not included in the initial project.
 If you write your own syntax definition, the generated signatures can be found in `src-gen/signatures/`.

 ### Outline View